Meta chief AI scientist Yann LeCun plans to exit to launch startup, FT reports

 The owner of Facebook and Instagram has significantly increased its investments in artificial intelligence, with CEO Mark Zuckerberg reorganizing the company's AI initiatives under Superintelligence Labs.

-Meta and LeCun did not immediately respond to Reuters requests for comment.
+LeCun and Meta did not immediately respond to Reuters requests for comment.

+The company began investing in AI in 2013 by launching Facebook Artificial Intelligence Research (FAIR) unit and recruiting LeCun, who is a known skeptic of the large language model path to superintelligence.

+LeCun is also a Silver Professor of data science, computer science, neural science and electrical and computer engineering at New York University, according to his LinkedIn page.